monte-carlo-data/data-downtime-challenge/README.md

 ___

 This should get you up and running and able to revisit the notebooks from the course.
 Feel free to submit issues.

+# Repository Format

+- `notebooks/`: the notebooks we went through in the course
+- `solutions/`: notebooks with `SQL` implementations for the exercises, also used in the course
+- `helpers/`: python code that created the mock data and incidents used in the exercises
+- `data/`: `SQLite` DB object files, utilities, and assets shown in the notebooks